-*- coding: utf-8 -*-

 for i, f in enumerate(bn.F):

-if dict_source_nodes[i]: # source nodes don't change
+if dict_identity_nodes[i]: # identity nodes don't change

 F.append(np.array([0, 1], dtype=int))